Whole herb vs. herbal extract: Which is better?

 Whole Herbs

-These are pretty much what they sound like: herbal extract The herb in pure type-leaves, stems and/or roots-is dried after which both minimize and sifted (to be used for tea), or floor and milled into a powder.
+These are pretty much what they sound like: The herb in pure type-leaves, stems and/or roots-is dried after which both minimize and sifted (to be used for tea), or floor and milled into a powder.
 Powders are both packed inside a capsule or offered free so you may add them easily to a juice or smoothie.

 The pros: “Since you’re consuming the entire herb, you get its full spectrum of plant chemicals, called phytochemicals,” says Rawls.
 “That’s a superb factor, as a result of the herb’s phytochemicals work in synergy together, and we don’t all the time know how a single plant chemical performs on its own.”
 And since the preparation process is comparatively simple, whole herbs also tend to be less expensive than different varieties.